Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

 and $\xi$ is a free parameter.
-In order to construct integrable deformations of the PCM, we will follow the strategy of requiring that the conserved current $J_\pm$ is also flat on-shell.
-While this will lead us to a large class of integrable deformations known as the YB deformations, it should be noted that it is not the case that all integrable deformations are of this type.
+In order to construct integrable deformations of the PCM, we follow the strategy of requiring that the conserved current $J_\pm$ is also flat on-shell.
+While this will lead to a large class of integrable deformations known as the YB deformations, it should be noted that not all integrable deformations of sigma models, for example, the elliptic deformation of the $\grp{SU}(2)$ PCM, are of this type.

 From eq.~\eqref{eq:jpm} we have

 Substituting into the flatness condition~\eqref{eq:flatness} we find

 where we have used that the current $J_\pm$ is conserved.
 It therefore follows that $J_\pm$ is also flat on-shell if the operator $\mathcal{R}$ satisfies